michaeljh9/PluginParadise/README.md

 ![06](https://github.com/user-attachments/assets/38829b25-cdcc-4f32-9591-182cfca516af)

+Success!
 You now have an all-in-one, one-stop-shop place to search the internet for your Linux ISOs!
 Enjoy!

 ![07](https://github.com/user-attachments/assets/7a71d8c7-2ee7-4372-8c3b-c15770981643)